scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Workflow

 These aren't recommended or required steps.
-This is what I did.
+This is simply what I did to get to the last step (enable encryption at rest) without errors.

 - KeySecure
   - Configure KeySecure CA
-  - Enable KMIP server (probably should use `CN` to map certificates to accounts)
+  - Enable KMIP server (I used `OU` to map certificates to accounts, mostly because vCenter requires it)
-  - Create user (same as cluster name)
+  - Create Local User (same as SolidFire cluster name; may not be necessary)
 - SolidFire
-  - Create cluster-specific key pair and CSR
+  - Create cluster-specific pub-priv key pair and CSR
-  - Create KMIP Provider and Server, and pair them
+  - Create KMIP Provider and Server, and pair Server with Provider
-  - Test KMIP
+  - Test KMIP provider and server
-  - Disable (if enabled) and then Enable Encryption at Rest
+  - Disable (if enabled) and then enable Encryption at Rest
 - Check KeySecure and SolidFire Logs
   - KeySecure log viewer should show KeyGen request and other activity
   - SolidFire or NetApp HCI should not show alerts about external KMIP not working